Antisymmetry of the stochastic order on all ordered topological spaces: Introduction

-for every $c \in \R$.
+for all $c \in \R$.
 Intuitively, if $X$ and $Y$ describe the return distributions of e.g.~two financial assets, then $Y$ is clearly at least as good as $X$ is.
-Since this order relation does not depend on a joint distribution, it really is an ordering on the set of probability measures on $\R$.
+Since this order relation does not depend on the joint distribution, it really is an ordering on the set of probability measures on $\R$.
 It is also known under other names, such as \emph{(first-order) stochastic dominance}; in this note, we will simply speak of the \emph{stochastic order}.
 It is clear that the stochastic order is a preorder relation, i.e.~it is reflexive and transitive.
 It is also easy to see that it is an \emph{antisymmetric} relation on probability measures: the above inequality represents an inequality between cumulative distribution functions, and a probability measure is uniquely determined by its CDF.
 Hence if $X$ is stochastically dominated by $Y$ and conversely $Y$ by $X$, then their distributions must be the same.

-The stochastic order has also been defined long ago on ordered topological spaces~\cite{strassen,edwards,kellerer}.
-More recent investigations have focussed on ordered metric spaces, exploiting and investigating interactions between the order and the metric~\cite{lawson,hll,ours_ordered}.
+The stochastic order has been generalized long ago to probability measures on ordered topological spaces~\cite{strassen,edwards,kellerer}.
+More recent investigations have focused on ordered metric spaces, exploiting and investigating interactions between the order and the metric~\cite{lawson,hll,ours_ordered}.
 Again it is not hard to see that the stochastic order is reflexive and transitive---although the latter is not necessarily obvious, depending on which characterization one uses as the definition (Theorem~\ref{chars}).